bbiswal333/bridge/README.md

 ## git installation & ssh setup
 * download and install `git` from [git-scm](http://git-scm.com/downloads)
+  * in the 'Adjusting your PATH environment' use the 'Run Git from the Windows Command Prompt'
 * for pushing changes to github
   * run `ssh-keygen -t rsa -C "your.name@sap.com"` to generate SSH keys (private & public key)
   * copy and paste the public key to your github account [here](https://github.wdf.sap.corp/settings/ssh)